itssyenny/Event-Map/README.md

 ## Description
 Event Map is a website that can help users to register their account, record their schedule events, and remind users about the upcoming events based on their preferences via email a few days before the upcoming events will be held.

+Collaboration of six people in creating this project using frontend (HTML, CSS, Javascript), database (mySQL), and backend (Python).
+In addition, we also integrated this project with Google API and Google Calendar API.

 ## Update:
 Now supports user preference.
 Visit https://localhost:8000/preference